A stunning location in the heart of Kent

 A superb, extensive campus, with a striking combination of old and new architecture and a friendly atmosphere.

-Our campus of some 100 acres adjoins Knole Park, in a splendid setting on the edge of Sevenoaks in west Kent.
+Our campus of some 100 acres sits in a splendid setting on the edge of Sevenoaks in west Kent.
 With over 30 buildings, over 100 classrooms, 14 sports pitches, 12 lawns, six ponds and thousands of trees, it is a pleasant environment in which students can feel at home.
-The outdoor spaces are attractive and spacious, enhanced by sustainable planting, while the variety of buildings, learning areas and social spaces are a testament to this historic but very forward-looking school.
+The outdoor spaces are attractive, green and spacious, enhanced by sustainable planting, while the variety of buildings, learning areas and social spaces is characteristic of this historic but forward-looking school.

-A new quadrangle, the Flat, a landscaped space with trees and benches, has been developed at the south-eastern side of the campus, enclosed by the new state-of-the-art Science and Technology Centre, the Sixth Form Global Study Centre, The Space, an award-winning performing arts centre, and The Sennocke Centre for PE and Sport.
+A new quadrangle, the Flat, a landscaped space with trees and benches, has been developed on the south-eastern side of the campus, enclosed by the state-of-the-art Science and Technology Centre, the Sixth Form Global Study Centre, The Space, an award-winning performing arts centre, and The Sennocke Centre for PE and Sport.
+Behind these are the Duke's Meadow pitches, running track and cross country trail, bordering Knole Park.

-At the northern end of the campus lie the eighteenth-century Claridge House, Manor House and Talbot House, Temple House, as well as the Geography department in L-Block, the Lower School common room and outdoor play area, and Temple House (1884).
+At the northern end of the campus lie the eighteenth-century Claridge House, Manor House and Talbot House, as well as the Geography department in L-Block, the refurbished Classics department, the Lower School common room and outdoor play area, and Temple House (1884).
 Two boarding houses can be found in this area: Sennocke House and GIH.

 Despite the size of the campus, a busy, friendly, informal atmosphere prevails throughout.
 Students of all age groups feel comfortable together and new pupils quickly find their way around.